jgsmith/perl-Dallycot/guides/installation/index.md

     title: Guides
 ---

 Dallycot is distributed as a Perl package.
 Installing Dallycot is straightforward.

-## Prerequisites

-In order to use the literate programming features of Dallycot, you will need to install [`tidyp`](https://github.com/petdance/tidyp) before trying to install [Markdent](http://search.cpan.org/dist/Markdent/).
+You will need Perl 5.20 or newer.

 ## Installation with `cpanm`